sentclose/sentc-docs/docs/protocol/README.md

 - user group data (more see group creation)
 - encrypted master key
 - device identifier (not hashed at this moment)
-- what derived key algorithms was used
+- what derived key algorithms were used?
 - client random value
 - hashed auth key
 - public key
 - encrypted private key
-- what algorithms has the asymmetric encryption key pair
+- what algorithms have the asymmetric encryption key pair
 - verify key
 - encrypted sign key
-- what algorithms has the sign/verify key pair
+- what algorithms have the sign/verify key pair

 The identifier is hashed on the server via sha 256